elunna/nerfhack-changelog/README.md

 * Ported from EvilHack/SpliceHack
 * Lets monsters jump at you from a few squares away, quickly bridging the gap between you
 * They can also cross short barriers like water and lava and even jump over other monsters

+### Tree walking
+* Some monsters have the innate ability to walk/pass through trees and even hide in them.

 ### Withering attacks
 Withering is a dangerous status effect introduced from *xNetHack* and *EvilHack*, now with additional modifications.
 When struck by a withering attack, the player gains the "Wither" status temporarily, causing them to lose 1 HP per turn.
 If the player is already affected and the new attack is sufficiently strong, it may also drain a portion of their maximum HP, making withering particularly insidious and difficult to ignore.